top of page

 Selecting & Developing the Best Show Dog Puppy

-There are many requisites that go into making a successful "show dog".
 For the Cavalier King Charles Spaniel this means the constant tail wag, open smile, and happy expression; his heart is in it from the time he enters the ring until he happily exits -- he is enjoying the overall experience.
 There are some, of course, that are born a natural showman, and everyone knows it when they see the jaunty, look-at-me trot around the ring.
 It seems that the dog knows it too!

 McMath Puppies.jpg